Monday – Friday 9 am – 7 pm

 What is AlphaCare?

-AlphaCare is the extended-hours rural health clinic owned and operated by Geary Community Hospital.
-It is designed to give residents of Geary County and the surrounding communities better access to great, affordable healthcare at convenient times.
+AlphaCare is a walk-in health clinic owned and operated by Geary Community Hospital.
+AlphaCare offers extended-hours which gives residents of Geary County and the surrounding communities better access to great, affordable healthcare at convenient times.

 When seeking care at AlphaCare, you will be treated by a physician assistant or nurse practitioner under the management of a board-certified family practice physician.